 NO SECOND CHANCES

-Please make sure you know and understand all rules so this doesn’t happen.
+Please make sure you and other members of your group know and understand all rules so this doesn’t happen.

 Strictly no admittance before 13:00hrs.
 Swim must be vacated by 10:00hrs

 If your fishing Echo pool for the first time please arrive as close to 13:00hrs as possible, this gives you time to set up but more importantly us time to explain how to handle our fish.